-Taro's internal control over financial reporting as of March 31, 2021, has been audited by Ziv Haft, a BDO Member Firm ("Ziv Haft"), an independent registered public accounting firm in Israel, as stated in their report, which is included on pages F-2 and F-3 of this 2021 Annual Report.
+Taro's internal control over financial reporting as of March 31, 2022, has been audited by Ziv Haft, a BDO Member Firm ("Ziv Haft"), an independent registered public accounting firm in Israel, as stated in their report, which is included on pages F-2 and F-3 of this 2022 Annual Report.

-There were no changes to Taro's internal control over financial reporting that occurred during the fiscal year ended March 31, 2021, that have materially affected, or are reasonably likely to materially affect, Taro's internal control over financial reporting.
+There were no changes to Taro's internal control over financial reporting that occurred during the fiscal year ended March 31, 2022, that have materially affected, or are reasonably likely to materially affect, Taro's internal control over financial reporting.
+We are in the process of integrating Alchemee, formerly The Proactiv Company (TPC), which was recently acquired, into our overall internal control over financial reporting process.
+Other than this ongoing integration, there were no changes to our internal control over financial reporting that occurred during the fiscal year ended March 31, 2022, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.